-This is a saliva test which indicates leaky gut.
+This is a blood test which indicates leaky gut.

 Array 2: Intestinal Antigenic Permeability Screen (Cyrex Labs)